vaibhavporwal01/AI-Assessment-Generator/README.md

-# VedaAI AI Assessment Creator
+# AI Assessment Creator

-VedaAI AI Assessment Creator is a classroom assignment and question-paper generation platform for teachers.
+AI Assessment Creator is a classroom assignment and question-paper generation platform for teachers.
 It includes assignment management, group views, a reusable content library, PDF-ready question papers, and a teacher toolkit powered by Gemini when an API key is available.

 ## Tech Stack